-Donald Trump Appeared Not To Know The Words To ‘God Bless America’ At White House Even Celebrating Patriotism
+Donald Trump Appeared Not To Know The Words To ‘God Bless America’ At White House Event Celebrating Patriotism

 In his statement announcing the event, Trump chided the Philadelphia Eagles because “they disagree with their President.”
 He asserted that the team took issue with the fact that he wants all NFL players to stand for the national anthem with their hands over their hearts in honor of the “great men and women of our military.”
 Trump’s event was meant to demonstrate what true patriotism is.

-The video clip of Trump struggling to finish the song has been making its way around the internet setting Twitter ablaze.
+The video clip of Trump struggling to finish the song has been making its way around the internet, setting Twitter ablaze.
 Reactions range from shame to disbelief that Trump didn’t know the words to the three stanza tune written by Irving Berlin.
 For example, @thekidcanada tweeted, “I know all the words and I’m Canadian.”
-And @alexandraerin wondered why Trump would choose a song without first asking himself if he knew the words or thought it a good idea to learn them before the ceremony.
+And @alexandraerin wondered why Trump would choose a song without first asking himself if he knew the words or thought it was a good idea to learn them before the ceremony.

 Trump has continued to criticize the national anthem protests started by former San Francisco 49ers quarterback Colin Kaepernick.
 He has stated openly that any “son-of-a-b**ch” who takes a knee should be fired and implored NFL team owners to punish players who demonstrate in any way during the pre-game ceremony.
 Trump continued his condemnation of the protesters during the “Celebration of America.”

 The Wall Street Journal reported that several team owners admitted to being influenced by Trump.
-In their depositions taken by Kaepernick’s legal team for his collusion case against the NFL, Dallas Cowboys owner Jerry Jones and Miami Dolphins owner Stephen Ross said that the president helped convince them to support the recently-enacted league ban on anthem protests.
+In their depositions taken by Kaepernick’s legal team for his collusion case against the NFL, Dallas Cowboys owner Jerry Jones and Miami Dolphins owner Stephen Ross said that the president helped convince them to support the recently enacted league ban on anthem protests.

 Trump unable to remember words to "God Bless America" at replacement event he commissioned to prove his patriotism: https://t.co/LrMPaCEnen pic.twitter.com/oCcWMX9g39